Southport F.C.: Trust in Yellow

 Trust in Yellow is the Supporters' Trust of the club.
 It was formed on 26 April 2006 by a set of supporters who were unhappy with the lack of communication between the club and its fans in an effort to get more involved and have a bigger say in the running of the club.
 T.I.Y. is a member of Supporters' Direct, a body funded by Sport England.
+In 2021, the Trust funded the building of a new Fanzone building inside the club's stadium, however since the completion of this project the Trust has been effectively defunct.